Detectors03/G-One/README.md

 🔅Test your heart disease using some basic details.

+🔅SOS facility : where you can get one tap call support for emergency services

 🔅Book appointment  with specialists—Dentists, Dermatologists, Gynaecologists, ENT specialist, General physicians, Urologists, Ophthalmologists, Paediatricians, Oncologists, Psychologists, Gastroenterologists & more

 🔅Access all your digital health records in one place, prescription and health reports.